 We all have the right to an education.
 Primary education should be free.
-Secondary and higher education Different countries have different rules should be available to every and laws about school and education. child.
-We should be encouraged In the UK, all children must be provided to go to school to the highest level possible.
+Secondary and higher education should be available to every child.
+We should be encouraged to go to school to the highest level possible.

-In Afghanistan, girls over 11 years of age are not allowed to attend school, Being a boy or a girl should never stop us from doing something or cause us to be treated unfairly.
+In Afghanistan, girls over 11 years of age are not allowed to attend school.
+Being a boy or a girl should never stop us from doing something or cause us to be treated unfairly.